20-20: Fannie Mae Update to Lender Letters 2020-03 and 2020-04 and Freddie Mac Bulletin 2020-08

 Due to the impacts of the COVID-19 pandemic, lenders must take additional steps to confirm the businesses owned by self-employed borrowers are open and operating.

 Effective with applications dated on or after April 14, 2020 for all conforming loans, Correspondents must validate that self-employed borrower’s business is open and operating within 10 business days of the note.
-This update is effective for applications dated on or before May 17, 2020.

 The following forms of verification will be acceptable to confirm the business is still actively operating: